Operating A Gate Valve – How To Close Or Open A Valve Properly

-When it comes to operating a gate valve on a main water line observing a few simple rules when you open a valve or close a valve can prevent damage and unnecessary repair work.
-Additionally operating a main control valve properly will add years of service life.
+When it comes to operating a brass gate valve, or a gate valve of another material on a main water line, observing a few simple rules can help you avoid a plumbing repair and aggravation.
+Opening a valve or closing a water valve properly will surely prevent damage and unnecessary repair work.

 How to open a gate valve on a main water line